Last Updated on March 21, 2026 by omgbart

 Final words

 Paula’s Choice already makes one of my favorite moisturizers (Barrier Repair remains outstanding), and this booster is a smart extension of the line.
 The formula is treatment-focused, effective, and easy to slot into an existing routine.
 The price is a bit steep considering the brand’s original affordability ethos, but the concentration and overall concept aren’t widely available elsewhere.
-Fans of the brand and anyone navigating sensitive skin struggles will appreciate this launch.
+Anyone dealing with sensitive or reactive skin will appreciate it.

 $44 (20ml) at paulaschoice.com